This program will prepare you to conduct high-quality research publishable in top-tier journals and to teach at a business school.

 All Ph.D. students are expected to take the course BA 596—Doctoral Topics (Seminar in Management Teaching).
 Ideally, this course is taken in the fall semester of the second year in the program, before the student has full course responsibility for teaching a class.
 This course counts toward the additional 4 credits of graded/ungraded coursework.

 This one credit seminar (BA 598), part of the 4 credits of other coursework, is a pass/fail colloquium designed to enhance research and teaching skills and to provide professional socialization of doctoral students from all fields.
 Students are required to take this course during their second semester in the program.

 Other Important Milestones

 The second-year paper is a pass/fail, faculty-supervised independent research project.
-This involves an empirical study that proposes and tests hypotheses demonstrating data collection skills along with capabilities to statistically analyze the same and discuss results outlining contribution to theory and methods.
-The goal of the project is to develop a manuscript the student can submit to a recognized scholarly journal, which upon publication will help students in their job placement.
-Please review section 2.6 of handbook for details.
-This paper involves following critical steps:
+This involves conducting an empirical study that proposes and tests hypotheses, and involves the collection and analysis of data.
+The goal of the project is to develop a manuscript that can be submitted to a recognized scholarly journal.

 III.
 Written Field Examination and Preliminary Oral Examination (Comprehensive Exam)

 Students take their comprehensive exams after the 4th semester and before the end of the 5th semester.
 The comprehensive exams are intended as an opportunity for the student to demonstrate their knowledge of the discipline.
 Comprehensive exams consist of:

 Students must pass the written exam before moving on to the preliminary oral exam and must pass the oral exam before moving on to work on the dissertation.